Turkyden/clean-code-typescript/README.md

     const area = rectangle
       .setWidth(4)
       .setHeight(5)
-      .getArea(); // BAD: Returns 25 for Square.
+      .getArea(); // 反例: Returns 25 for Square.
 Should be 20. rectangle.render(area);
   });
 }